Investing glossary (plain-English guide)

 • ETF (Exchange-Traded Fund)

-• A fund that holds a basket of assets and trades on the exchange like a share.
+• An ETF is a fund that holds a mix of investments, such as shares or bonds, and trades on an exchange like a share.

 • Exchange